top of page

 I went to therapy.

-I'll always feel like I let so many people down.
+I will always feel like I let so many people down.

-But as my principal can still attest, I constantly wanted more, like a spider monkey with all these ideas, having to be pulled back occasionally.
+But as my principal can attest, I constantly wanted more, like a spider monkey with all these big ideas, having to be pulled back occasionally.
 I felt like I had done everything I could’ve done with the available resources, and it was just my time to try something new and write a new chapter in my life’s book.

 And it failed.
 Twice.